chrissiepadilla/python-scripts/WebScraping/README.md

 dlwebpage.py

 This script:
-- download all the HTML of a webpage.
+- downloads all the HTML of a webpage.
-- it asks for the url you want to download.
+- asks for the url you want to download.
-- it creates a WebPageDownload.html file of the download.
+- creates a WebPageDownload.html file of the download.

 Thanks -- @chrissiepadilla